 The kata Kūsankū is characterized by the repeated use of a simultaneous rising shutō block and a tate-shutō uchi.
 While Kūsankū is not part of the Goshin-Jutsu curriculum, we still make occasional use of its core concept -- that defenses and counterattacks can be performed simultaneously.
 Within Goshin-Jutsu, any simultaneous block and counterattack is referred to as a “Kūsankū movement.”

 Kūsankū movements are intrinsically faster than performing two individual movements.
 Whereas the standard block-counter combination works on two beats (i.e, ♫, “1-2”), a simultaneous “blockcounter” only takes one beat (e.g., ♪, “1”).
 Training to perform block-counter combinations faster and faster will mitigate, but not change the fact that one-step processes are intrinsically faster than two-step processes.
 This is especially important in kobudō, because two-handed weapons cannot perform Kūsankū movements.
 Many of the defenses against two-handed weapons (e.g., staves, spears, swords, polearms, etc.) work through exploiting this weakness.
 Single-handed weapons (e.g., sai, tonfa, kama, tanbō, etc.) are usually welded in pairs, so one weapon can block/parry/check the opponent’s weapon, while simultaneously counterattacking with the other weapon before the opponent can react.

-However, performing a Kūsankū movement will render you completely vulnerable.
+However, there is trade-off -- performing a Kūsankū movement cause complete vulnerability.
 Since Kūsankū movements require extending both hands, you must spend a beat to retract your hands, briefly rendering yourself unable to block, counter, or disarm.
 There is no margin of error; Kūsankū movements must succeed, or they must be immediately followed with a perfectly-timed evasion to avoid the opponent’s counterattack.
+Because their timing is so critical, Kūsankū movements are considered to be an advanced technique.
 Training to perform Kūsankū movements faster and faster will mitigate, but not change the fact that performing a technique and rechambering is a two-step process.
-Because timing is critical, Kūsankū movements are considered to be an advanced technique.
-This is why karateka usually prefer to use one hand at a time; by simultaneously rechambering one technique as the other is thrown, continuous fire is achieved with no vulnerable gaps.
+This is why karateka usually prefer to use one hand at a time; by simultaneously rechambering one technique as the other is thrown, continuous fire can be achieved with no vulnerable gaps.